 Vipava wine road leads through the Vipava Valley and it connects 30 wine towns.
 At Tourist Information Center Vipava they will kindly tell you all about it.

-Therefore, we decided to book a room at Podfarovž, a beautifully set restaurant, hidden behind the main square, right on the one of the springs of the Vipava river.
-Staying at such friendly and beautiful place added the final touch of excellence to our weekend trip to Vipava.
+Podfarovž, a beautifully set Vipava restaurant, is hidden behind the main square, right on the one of the springs of the Vipava river.
+It’s a perfect place for trying some excellent local food.